Overview of Google Core Web Vitals

 - Your grade will be listed along with ways you can improve your site’s Core Web Vitals performance.

 Note: In order for you to test the performance of your site, we don’t display the consent banner on all Google tools.
-Otherwise, during a test, the banner would show on every page of your site, (as the tools cannot provide consent,) rather than just once - as in a real-life scenario.
+Otherwise, during a test, the banner would show on every page of your site, (as the tools cannot provide consent) rather than just once - as in a real-life scenario.
 This would not give an accurate representation of performance.
-To enable testing of your pages with our consent banner, we have enabled a query parameter that you attach to the end of your site URL that will automatically display the banner for any of your pages.
+To allow for testing of your pages with our consent banner, we have enabled a query parameter that you attach to the end of your site URL that will automatically display the banner for any of your pages.
 The query parameter is called

 g_disable_bot_detection and you assign that a value of 1.